earthonion/Micropython-For-ps4/README.md

 ## building

-Make sure you have the Open Orbis SDK installed and in your path: https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain
+Make sure you have the OpenOrbis toolchain installed and in your path: https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain

 then on a Linux system just run `make`